benefitsexplore

 Cincinnati

 Where Midwest hospitality meets southern charm, it’s all happening in ‘Cincy’ (as the locals call it) in September.
-Start the month with a bang with Labour Day fireworks at Western & Southern Riverfest on the 1st.
-Head downtown to Sawyer Point and Yeatman’s Cove for the dazzling display high above the Ohio River with music from WEBN radio.
-If music’s your thing, Outlaw Music Festival on 11 September has legendary headliners Bob Dylan and Willie Nelson playing at Riverbend Music Center.
-Or, on the 9th, the September Summer Music Festival at Ault Park is a Cincy tradition and features local musicians, The Cincinnati Circus Company and craft beer – it’s a free event.
-German beer fans will love Covington Oktoberfest (9-10 September) at Goebel Park in Covington’s Mainstrasse Village, going strong since 1979.
-Another cultural soiree to round off the month is the Cincinnati Moon Festival on the 30th that celebrates the region’s Chinese community.
+German beer fans will love Covington Oktoberfest (12-14 September) at Goebel Park in Covington’s Mainstrasse Village, going strong since 1979.
+Another cultural soiree to round off the month is the Cincinnati Moon Festival on the 27th that celebrates the region’s Chinese community.
 Head to Fountain Square for delicious food, K Pop and a free tea tasting party.
-As for where to stay, art afficionados will love the location of our 21C Museum Hotel, right next to the Zaha Hadid-designed Contemporary Art Center and across the street from the Aronoff Center for the Arts.
+As for where to stay, art afficionados will love the location of our 21c Museum Hotel, right next to the Zaha Hadid-designed Contemporary Art Center and across the street from the Aronoff Center for the Arts.

 Editorial image